cankocakulak/environment_setup/README.md

 ### 2.4 Using VSCode with Docker
 If you use Visual Studio Code, there is a helpful extension called Remote - Containers:
 1. Install [Remote - Containers](https://code.visualstudio.com/docs/devcontainers/containers) from the VSCode Extension Marketplace.
 2. You can open a folder inside the Docker container directly.
 This way, you get all the VSCode features, just as if you were coding on a local machine.

+> **Note**: If you encounter any problems or would like to build your own Docker image, see `containers/README.md` for detailed instructions.